StackStorm-Exchange/stackstorm-pagerduty/README.md

 This action enables the integration of PagerDuty into StackStorm.
 It is capable of performing the following actions:

-1. List all the open incidents on PD for a subdomain
+1. List all the open incidents on PD (for a given api key)
 2. Send acknowledgment of any incident(s)
 3. Close and open incident(s)
 4. Launch an incident by giving its details and description